What is Virginia Care Partners?

 What contracts does VCP have?

-VCP manages care for over 200,000 lives under commercial contracts with Anthem, Aetna, Optima, Cigna, United Healthcare and Medicare Advantage contract with Humana.
+VCP manages care for nearly 200,000 lives under commercial contracts with Anthem, Aetna, Optima, Cigna, United Healthcare and Medicare Advantage contract with Humana and 23,000 Medicare beneficiary lives as an ACO.

 Does VCP negotiate professional fee schedules on behalf of individual practices with the network?